Join the World's Largest LGBTQ+ Dance Music Festival: White Party Palm Springs Set To Return To The Desert May 12 - 14, 2023

 Jan 09, 2023, 13:25 ET

 PALM SPRINGS, Calif., Jan.
-9, 2023 /PRNewswire/ -- Today, White Party Global (WPG) announces the return of the White Party Palm Springs 2023.
+9, 2023 /PRNewswire/ -- Today, White Party Global (WPG) announces the return of White Party Palm Springs 2023.
 Taking place May 12-14 in Palm Springs, CA this iconic weekend attracts thousands of attendees from around the world and has become a cornerstone of the LGBTQ+ community.
 This year, the festival is being reimagined to offer a more modern, fresh, and innovative experience and features a lineup of top-tier talent and entertainment, including world-renowned DJs, live performances, and more.

 "It is once again an honor to announce our 2023 events as WP Weekend moves forward into a modern and reimagined format," says Chris Diamond, White Party Global Executive Producer.
 "WP 2023" has been carefully curated for all of our returning attendees including our new party guests we welcomed in 2022…As we continue to grow, we are focused on keeping up with new trends in dance music, showcasing award winning recording artists, and continuing to present new themes & specialty acts is our number one priority.
 It's what our guests deserve.
 It truly is going to blow everyone away…See you all on the dance floor!"